All Episodes

 Oh, so when the discounts were over, then the shoppers sort of lost interest and went back and watched the Friday afternoon football games.

-Here's uh Michael Namira, chief economist at the International Council of Shopping Centers.
+Here's Michael Namira, chief economist at the International Council of Shopping Centers.

-If you give Americans a bargain, they will get up whatever time to take advantage of it.
+If you give Americans a bargain, they will get up whatever time they take advantage of it.

 But I don't think this weekend turns out to be as big as retailers hoped, said C. Britt Beamer, chairman of America's Research Group based in Charleston, South Carolina.

-Okay, so there's uh uh Bloomberg says, hey, this is the second best since 99.
+Okay, so there's Bloomberg says, hey, this is the second best since 99.

 It went through the roof out there.

-As the nation's retail execs began pouring over and in some cases despairing over sales receipts for the holiday weekend.
+As the nation's retail execs began pouring over, and in some cases despairing over, sales receipts for the holiday weekend, one pattern became clearer.

 The disparity analysts said could indicate a tough season ahead for clothing retailers like Gap and even deeper discounts for shoppers as the chains scramble to build momentum in the crucial approach to Christmas.